Leadville, Colorado: Parks and recreation

+Education

+K-12 Education

+Leadville's K-12 education is served by the Lake County School District.

+Higher Education

+Leadville is home to a campus of Colorado Mountain College.
+At an elevation of 10,200 feet, CMC Leadville is the highest elevation college campus in the United States.
+The Leadville campus is also home to Colorado Mountain College's cross-country team.

+Infrastructure

 Transportation

-Leadville is served by Lake County Airport.
+Leadville is served by Lake County Airport, North America's highest public use airport at an altitude of 9,934 feet.
 However, there is no scheduled airline service available from this airport.
 The closest airports to provide scheduled services are Eagle County Regional Airport and Aspen/Pitkin County Airport, both 62 mi away.